abuseofnotation/category-theory-illustrated/proposal.md

 About the author
 ---

-I am a nerd who works in web programming with background in design and technical communication.
-I first discovered category theory through programming, but then started pursuing it in its own right.
-Finding math more and more fascinating.
+I am a bulgarian nerd who works in web programming with background in design and technical communication.
+I am into functional programming, from where I first learned about category theory but then started finding math more and more fascinating.

-Currently living in Sofia with my wife and kid.
+Born and living in Sofia with my wife and kid.

 Similar resources
 ===